 Broadcasting live sport: a new frontier for Amazon?

 Our TV habits are changing.
 They have been for some time now.
 More and more of us are choosing to view content when it is most convenient to us.
-We are no longer bound by the rigid television schedule and making it home for a live broadcast of our favourite shows.
-Online streaming services like Netflix and Amazon Prime are primarily responsible for this shift in viewing habits and have given us greater freedom when opting to ‘pod down’ and watch.
+We are no longer bound by the rigid television schedule.
+Gone are the days of making it home for a live broadcast of our favourite shows.
+Online streaming services like Netflix and Amazon Prime are primarily responsible for this shift in viewing habits.
+They have given us greater freedom when opting to ‘pod down’ and watch.

-However, not content with purely revolutionising the way we watch films and television programmes, Amazon Prime have launched their most ambitious move to date: venturing into the world of broadcasting live sport.
-It’s a surprising move that will certainly take some getting used to, but surely a challenge to the BBC, Sky and BT monopoly of televised sport can only be a positive thing for viewers.
+Not content with purely revolutionising the way we watch films and television programmes, Amazon Prime are expanding.
+They have launched their most ambitious move to date: venturing into the world of broadcasting live sport.
+It’s a surprising move that will certainly take some getting used to.
+But, this challenge to the BBC, Sky and BT monopoly of televised sport can only be a positive thing for viewers.
 It’ll also lead to a whole new range of sport marketing that we can’t wait to see.

-Securing the rights to televised Premier League football is valued as a multi-billion-pound opportunity, so it’s clear why Amazon have chosen to put their proverbial finger into another pie.
+Securing the rights to Premier League football is a multi-billion-pound opportunity.
+So, it’s clear why Amazon have chosen to put their proverbial finger into another pie.
 Football television rights, particularly in the UK, is a lucrative business.
 As of the 2019/20 football season, Amazon Prime sports will be a real gamechanger.
-They will be showcasing a package of 20 games from England’s top-flight, first with a midweek offering at the start of December and then with games taking place on Boxing Day.
+They will be showcasing a package of 20 games from England’s top-flight.
+It’s starting with a midweek offering in December and continuing with games taking place on Boxing Day.

-Although this first tentative step into broadcasting Premier League football is not a wide-reaching one, it is a statement of intent and an astute acquisition.
-Not only have Amazon signalled their plans to purchase more rights to sporting events (with several broadcasting agreements up for renewal within the next ten years), it has also been purposefully done around Christmas in the hope of capitalising on the busiest time of year and seeing an upsurge in Prime membership.
-While some customers will undoubtedly end their free trial having spent nothing, other users will either forget or be inclined to maintain their subscription – which is what Amazon are counting on.
+This first tentative step into broadcasting Premier League football is not a wide-reaching one.
+But, it is a statement of intent and an astute acquisition.
+Not only has Amazon Prime signalled their plans to purchase more rights to sports events (with several live sport broadcasting agreements up for renewal within the next ten years), it has also been purposefully done around Christmas.
+They’re hoping to capitalising on the busiest time of year and seeing an upsurge in Prime membership.
+While some customers will undoubtedly end their free trial having spent nothing, other users will either forget or want to maintain their subscription.
+This is exactly what Amazon are counting on.
 Their sport marketing plan is very clever, but we’d expect nothing less from these industry giants.

 Murdoch Acknowledges Amazon’s Aggression in the Market